Txy822/yourmemory/README.md

 # Your Memory Game  -Yo Memory game app

-This is a simple picture maching game to improve conentraion
+This is a simple picture matching game to improve concentration

-- You can play the game using defaulticons of different board size such as: 8x5, 7x4, 6x3 and 4x2
+- You can play the game using default icons of different board size such as: 8x5, 7x4, 6x3 and 4x2
 - You can customise the app by your own pictures as well
 - It has also a feature to download others game and play in your device